 A "whole family foster home" is a family home specifically trained to help you develop positive parenting skills.
-105 Whenever possible, you should be placed in a whole family foster home with your baby.
+107 Whenever possible, you should be placed in a whole family foster home with your baby.
+Your caregiver will receive the "infant supplement" in addition to your foster care payment and may receive an extra monthly payment for care and supervision of your baby if a shared responsibility plan is created.